 Sadly, it’s the time of year when many deer hunters start hanging up their gear for the season.

-Perhaps they have already harvested deer, or are tired of trying to do so with their bow, crossbow or muzzleloader, or are just not interested in taking a white-tailed doe during the deep-freeze weather of the late season.
+Perhaps they have already harvested deer (or two), or are tired of trying to do so with their bow, crossbow or muzzleloader, or are just not interested in taking a doe during the deep-freeze weather of the late season.

 Whatever the case may be, that deer hunting gear should not be put away!

 Hunters should not let the word ‘late’ make them feel pressured or lure them into predicting how their season or seasons might end.
-Late season deer hunting offers plenty of potential, namely for white-tailed deer and to help landowners with deer management as well as to get some fresh air safely amid the COVID-19 pandemic.
+Late-season deer hunting offers plenty of potential, namely for white-tailed deer and to help landowners with deer management as well as to get some fresh air safely amid the COVID-19 pandemic.

 Nebraska’s archery and muzzleloader deer hunting seasons continue through December 31st.
-The late (firearm) deer hunting season for antlerless whitetails (either a doe or a buck with one antler under 6 inches) opens January 1st and runs through January 15th.
+The late (firearm) deer hunting season for antlerless deer opens January 1st and runs through January 15th.
 Details on the seasons can be found by reading the current 2020 Nebraska Big Game Guide publication at OutdoorNebraska.gov

-Here are some tips to improve the odds for late season deer hunting success, plus some clothing guidelines and several regulation reminders and information on a few special deer hunting programs.
+Here are some tips to improve the odds for late season deer hunting success, plus some clothing guidelines, several regulation reminders and information on a few special deer hunting programs.

 FRONTS.
 Weather fronts, and particularly weather-makers, seem to greatly affect deer movement in the late season.
 Deer will feed heavily a day or two prior to the arrival of a cold front, and then for a couple days after one.